m1ga/ti.coronawidget/README.md

 * set places and press "Force update"

 **Note**
-There are still some bugs and features that could be implemented:
+_No Play Store or F-Droid version yet._ There are still some bugs and features that could be implemented:
 * if the icon is gone you have to restart the app to get new updates.
 Sometimes the system will kill the background process

 ## 🛠 Build

+The App is created with <a href="https://www.appcelerator.com/mobile-app-development-products/">Appcelerator Titanium</a>.
+In order to build the app you will need to install the toolchain first.
+Have a look at my <a href="https://github.com/m1ga/from_zero_to_app/blob/master/installation.md">installation tutorial</a> from <a href="https://github.com/m1ga/from_zero_to_app">From zero to app</a> or at the official <a href="https://www.appcelerator.com/">Appcelerator</a> page.

 ### Widget

 go to the `widget/android/` folder and run